Charles Lu: Early life and education

 Charles Lu was born and raised in Hamilton, Ontario, Canada.
 He is of Vietnamese descent and his parents are Vietnamese refugees who now reside in Canada.
 They were not always understanding of his career path but have always been supportive.
 He presented his first fashion show at 13 with his pieces produced from both recycled and unconventional materials found around his father's appliance store.
-In 2007, while attending Cardinal Newman Secondary (High School), Charles produced a 21-look collection as part of 'DREAM Big Show' charity event with the DREAMS Team committee (Dominican Republic Education and Medical Supplies).
+In 2007, while attending Cardinal Newman Secondary, Charles produced a 21-look collection as part of 'DREAM Big Show' charity event with the DREAMS Team committee (Dominican Republic Education and Medical Supplies).
 The charity event took place on November 27, 2007 pairing music and fashion together.
 They raised 11,000 dollars.
 All of the proceeds from the event went towards funding the promotion of awareness and aid of those less fortunate in the Dominican Republic.
 After graduating high school at 18, Charles went on to study fashion design at the Italian design school, Instituto Marangoni in London, UK.